narsisn/Serving_ViT_Models_with_TorchServe/README.md

 # Serving Steps:
 **Step 1: Install the TorchServe and It's Requierments**

-Please use the following url to install and configure the TorchServe service on your system. https://github.com/pytorch/serve/blob/master/README.md#serve-a-model
+Please use the following URL to install and configure the TorchServe service on your system. https://github.com/pytorch/serve/blob/master/README.md#serve-a-model

 **Step 2: Saving the Model**